anirudh363/clipboard-manager/README.md

 A custom clipboard manager for Ubuntu/Linux built from scratch in C++ using GTKmm (GTK3) for the user interface and X11 for global hotkey handling.
 The project focuses on understanding clipboard internals, global keyboard hooks, GUI event loops, and Linux user-level services such as systemd.
 It is primarily a learning-driven project rather than a fully polished product, and reflects hands-on exploration of real-world Linux desktop and X11 behavior.

+> ⚠️ Learning-focused project — not production-ready and may exhibit bugs or incomplete behavior.

 ## Requirements